-

 "Yes, I can" then walk, talk to God, then TRY again, and TRY again, keep on TRYING - Success!

-Dont pay attention to other pilgrims walking by.
+Don’t pay attention to other pilgrims walking by.

-Dont criticise yourself or others.
+Don’t criticize yourself or others.

 No matter how you feel try to get up, dress up and show up.
 This walk is between you and God.

 It is very important to believe in yourself. and that you will make it.
 Many people start off by thinking that they are not going to be able to finish the Way of St. James aka El Camino.
-Because of the fact that they know there is a driver as an alternative, does not help.
-But, you should really try and consider that everyone is walkign with some foot pain.
-We must have a strong mind/determination.Maps everyone will have one.
-Routes are all marked well.
-It is almost impossible to get lost.
-Every night at dinner your experienced El Camino guide will review the stages for following day.
-The guide will answer as many questions as you might have.
+The fact that they know there is a driver as an alternative, does not help.
+But, you should really try and consider that everyone is walking with some foot pain.
+We must have a strong mind/determination.

 WC's Bathrooms are plenty along the way.
 Look for well marked WC's.
 At times you may have to walk into a Cafe and purchase a bottle of water.
 Get your passport stamped too.